 Cordes was built up in the XIVth and XVth centuries, and to this day

-has conserved a remarkable collection of mediaeval town houses and
+has conserved a remarkable collection of medieval town houses and

 for a free audio guide to Cordes.

 Finally, on a completely different

 just north of Albi, has an interesting mining museum.
 Carmaux was once

 a coal-mining town; the last pits closed in the 1980s.
 In the mining